Cam Hart: Professional career

 Hart was drafted by the Los Angeles Chargers in the fifth round (140th overall) of the 2024 NFL draft.
 He made 14 appearances (six starts) for Los Angeles during his rookie campaign, recording seven pass deflections, one forced fumble, 0.5 sacks, and 37 combined tackles.
 On May 27, 2025, Hart announced that he had undergone offseason shoulder surgery to repair a torn labrum suffered in the team's playoff loss to the Houston Texans.

+On December 8, 2025 Hart recorded his first career interception, picking off a tipped Jalen Hurts pass in the 4th quarter of a Chargers 22-19 overtime win against the Philadelphia Eagles.